sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 computer hacker, a conversation is needed to establish how that character can fit into the Deckahedron World rules.

-If a player's character reads as too exotic, that might be the player signaling that the fun they want to have is playing a different game.
+If a player's character reads as way too exotic, that might be the player signaling that the fun they want to have is playing a different game.